When to call 911 after discharge

 • Fall risk following hospitalization

-• Nutrition and hydration needs
+• Nutrition and hydration needs during recovery

 • Ability to perform activities of daily living